 Though slow to climb the charts, the guitar-driven ditty would eventually peak at number two in January 1971.
 Remaining at the top position for six weeks.

 Emboldened by the success of the single, Bolan would expand his band into a quartet with the addition of drummer Bill Legend and bassist Steve Currie.
-The upscaled lineup were quick to record a follow-up single titled “Hot Love.”
-A suggestive little boogie that would become T. Rex’s first number one single in March 1971.
+The upscaled lineup was quick to record a follow-up single titled “Hot Love.”
+A suggestive little boogie that would become T. Rex’s first number-one single in March 1971.

 To complement his band’s new sound, Bolan would undergo a glamorous image overhaul.
-Formerly presenting as a bohemian mystic with Tolkien inspired lyrics, Marc now donned colourful top hats, feather boas and embroidered jackets.
+Formerly presenting as a bohemian mystic with Tolkien inspired lyrics, Marc now donned colorful top hats, feather boas, and embroidered jackets.
 No longer sitting cross-legged on the floor, his petite frame radiated an exuberant air.

 The striking transition was aided by the fashion-conscious eye of Marc’s personal assistant Chelita Secunda.
 She is thought to have applied glitter to Bolan before his appearance on Top of the Pops.
 Though Marc would later claim to have done it himself.

 Nonetheless, T. Rex’s performance of “Hot Love” would introduce an entire generation to the extravagance of glam rock.
-A genre built upon the foundations of rockabilly, enwrapped in glitzy get-up.
+A genre built upon the foundations of rockabilly enwrapped in the glitzy get-up.